KerkhoffLab/Bryophytes/README.md

-Summer 2019 Bryophyte Research in the Kerkhoff Lab at Kenyon College
+Summer 2019 and 2020 Bryophyte Research in the Kerkhoff Lab at Kenyon College

-Exploring diversity patterns of bryophytes in North America using species occurence data from BIEN.
+Exploring diversity patterns of bryophytes in North and South America using species occurence data from BIEN.

-Contributors: Andrew Kerkhoff, Jackie O'Malley, and Julia Eckberg
+Contributors: Andrew Kerkhoff, Jackie O'Malley, and Julia Eckberg, Hailey Napier, Kathryn Dawdy